-When a foreign company wants to start a business overseas, the first thing comes to their mind is forming a subsidiary.
-Let dive in and understand what is and how to register a Singapore subsidiary.
+When a foreign company wants to start a business overseas, they often first consider forming a subsidiary.
+Let dive in and understand what is and how to register a Singapore subsidiary company.

 What is a Singapore Subsidiary Company?